lewis-worsley/fun-with-flags/README.md

 - Dominic Paul (friend)
     - His support and feedback was helpful because I was able to understand my mistakes so that I could correct them and build the game I had envisioned.

+- Richard Wells (mentor)
+    - For providing guidance and advice on how I can solve the bug in the game.